guitarvydas/rwb/README.md

 Hitting `<TAB>` again shows (un-elides) the lines.

 Using elision, the reader can concentrate on the _bare essence_ of the match, for example the reader can loo at the `# match` part and elide the `## output` part.
 You can't understand the `## output` part until you've understood the `# match` part anyway.
-Why confuse the reader by showing too much at once?
+Don't confuse the reader by showing too much at once.

 In other words, .md files and org-mode can be used as an IDE for programming.

 # First Cut - Identity
 The first thing to do is to make a version of the transpiler that "does nothing".
 It parses the input and then outputs it with no substantial changes.

-This approach lets use build and test the pattern matcher in a coherent manner.
+This approach lets us build and test the pattern matcher in a step-wise manner.

-I'm using Ohm-JS which skips spaces if the Pattern rules start with capital letters.
+I'm using Ohm-JS which skips spaces if the pattern rule names start with capital letters.
 This version does not "leave the input alone", since it drops whitespace[^1].
 I've added some whitespace to make the identity output look nice.

 [^1]: It is actually possible to write a true identity grammar in Ohm-JS.
 For this, we would use rules that begin with lower-case letters and worry about whitespace.
 Most PEG libraries work this way, only.
 Ohm-JS was designed to elide whitespace - the idea being to keep the grammar architecture "clean".
 Most compilers drop whitespace early on, since it only gets in the way.
 Being able to write identity grammars (whitespace preserving grammars) makes it easier to think about building SCNs.
 This may seem to be a small detail, but when small things get in the way, creativity drops.
 [Details kill](https://guitarvydas.github.io/2021/03/17/Details-Kill.html).
 Programming is hard-enough.
 Suppressing details enables higher-level thought.